-It is Normal for people to come away from a narcissistic relationship, whether that was a parent, a partner or a close friend.
-To have low self-esteem and low self-doubt.
+It is normal for people to come away from a narcissistic relationship with low self-esteem and low self-doubt, whether that narcissist was a parent, a partner or a friend.

-When you have been continually told that, you’re not good enough, you’re insecure, you’re too sensitive, you’re crazy, that all your thoughts and feelings are wrong.
-Most will then be left with extreme self-doubt.
+When you have been continually told that you’re not good enough, you’re insecure.
+You’re too sensitive, you’re crazy, that all your thoughts and feelings are wrong, or they don’t matter.
+Most people will then be left with extreme self-doubt.
 A little self-doubt is healthy; however, if you’ve suffered from narcissistic abuse over a prolonged period of time, self-doubt will most like have been programmed into you.

 Healthy self-esteem is good, having a reasonable opinion of yourself and who you are.
 Those who have this or have got this back after narcissistic abuse will still have reasonable amounts of self-doubt.

-For some people being around a narcissistic person means they don’t want to be proud of themselves for fear of turning into a narcissist, there is a vast difference between being proud of your achievements and setting out to achieve while being kind to others.
-And a Narcissists who exaggerates achievements lies about achievements or destroys others to achieve and take whatever they can.
+For some people being around a narcissistic person means they don’t want to be proud of themselves for fear of turning into a narcissist.
+There is a vast difference between being proud of your achievements and setting out to achieve while being kind to others.
+And a narcissist who exaggerates achievements lies about achievements or destroys others to achieve and takes whatever they can.

-Self-doubt is an annoying voice in your own mind that can hold you back from becoming who you truly are, you might start things and not Finnish through fear, not realising just how great and special you truly are, and you do deserve good things, so you stop seizing opportunities that would for fill your life.
+Self-doubt is an annoying voice in your own mind that can hold you back from becoming who you truly are.
+You might start things and not Finnish through fear, not realising just how great and special you indeed are, and you do deserve good things, so you stop seizing opportunities that would for fill your life.

 How to overcome this excessive self-doubt.

-2. Write them down, when your thoughts stay locked in your head they become exaggerated let them out, writing them down until you do feel comfortable talking about them, then saying them out loud, it can help you to hear how exaggerated they are.
-Look at what you’ve put like someone you really care for wrote them, what would you honestly tell that person?
+2. Write down you thoughts.
+When your thoughts stay locked in your head, they become exaggerated.
+Let those thoughts out, writing them down until you do feel comfortable talking about them, then saying them out loud.
+It can help you to hear how exaggerated they are.
+Look at what you’ve put like someone you really care for writing them.
+What would you honestly tell that person?
 And then tell that to yourself.

 3. Talk to someone you trust.
 Getting it out of your own headspace and into the light, listening to a good persons advice brings you out of the darkness of self-doubt.
 Talking with a positive kind person, their own thoughts can give you a better perspective.

-5. Do not compare yourself to others, you’re not living their life you’re living your own, compare yourself to you, the only person you’re in competition with is yourself.
+5. Do not compare yourself to others.
+You’re not living their life.
+You’re living your own.
+Compare yourself to you.
+The only person you compete with is yourself.

-6. Keep a record of things that you have overcome, things you have achieved big and small, remember the positive outcomes when you have, new obstacles, look at the old ones you’ve made it past.
+6. Keep a record of things you have overcome, something you have achieved big and small, remember the positive outcomes when you have new obstacles, look at the old ones you’ve made it past.
 Look at different solutions and perspectives of how you can challenge yourself to overcome new ones.

-8. Surround yourself with positive, uplifting people, listen to motivational videos and podcast, to give you a boot.
+8. Surround yourself with positive, uplifting people, listen to motivational videos and podcasts to give you a boost.

-9. Setbacks are temporary, and we are all here to learn, to fail is only your first attempt in learning.
+9. Setbacks are temporary, and we are all here to learn.
+To fail is only your first attempt at learning.

-10. Do not beat yourself up, and this will not help, the negative self-talk will hold you back, you’re allowed moments that’s normal, if you carry on being angry with yourself it’ll hold you back, let it go.
+10. Do not beat yourself up, as this will not help.
+The negative self-talk will hold you back.
+You’re allowed moments that’s normal.
+If you carry on being angry with yourself, it’ll hold you back.
+Let it go.